miraclemiraclemiracle/miraclemiraclemiracle.github.io/_pages/about.md

 ## Research Interests
 My current research focuses on **control and optimization theory** for the stability and efficiency of modern power systems.
 Specifically, my work involves the analysis of **[frequency synchronization and stability](https://en.wikipedia.org/wiki/Utility_frequency)**, as well as how these physical-level dynamics can be integrated with **[electricity markets dynamics](https://arxiv.org/abs/2112.05811)**.

-Additionally, I am also exploring the applications of **Reinforcement Learning** with theoretical guarantees.
+Additionally, I am also interested in **Reinforcement Learning** applications that provide theoretical guarantees by integrating RL with advanced control and optimization methodologies.

 <!-- ## Education Background